mozey/solid/README.md

 [ISP Examples](https://github.com/mozey/solid/tree/main/d-interface-segregation)
 - Common Go Mistakes: *"The bigger the interface, the weaker the abstraction"*<sup>[[Interface pollution](https://100go.co/5-interface-pollution/)]</sup>
+- Common Go Mistakes: *"Keeping interfaces on the client side avoids unnecessary abstractions"*<sup>[[Interface on the producer side](https://100go.co/#interface-on-the-producer-side-6)]</sup>

 ### D - Dependency Inversion Principle (DIP)

 **Concept**:

-High-level modules should not depend on low-level modules.
+*High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
-Details should depend on abstractions.
+Details should depend on abstractions.* -- Robert C. Martin

 This means that classes should depend on interfaces or abstract classes rather than concrete classes.

 **Benefits**:
 - Decouples classes and reduces dependencies.